Neoteroi/BlackSheep-Docs/docs/mvc-project-template.md

 Install the project dependencies

 - cd into the project folder
-- create a new Python virtual environment (recommended)
+- create a new [Python virtual environment](https://docs.python.org/3/library/venv.html) (recommended but optional)
-- install its dependencies
+- install its dependencies with `pip install -r requirements.txt`

 ## Starting the application